 The success of CBT in reversing negative thought cycles has inspired several variants which are also effective for the symptoms and conditions they address.

-Trauma-focused cognitive behavioural therapy (TF-CBT) is a special form of CBT that focuses on patients dealing with the fallout from their own traumatic experiences.
+Trauma-focused cognitive behavioural therapy (TF-CBT) is a special form of CBT that focuses on individuals dealing with the fallout from their own traumatic experiences.

 We incorporate mindfulness meditation with standard cognitive methods to provide a consciousness-based avenue of therapy for those seeking relief from conditions such as depression and addiction.